repobee/repobee/README.md

     open-issues         Open issues in student repos.
     close-issues        Close issues in student repos.
     list-issues         List issues in student repos.
+    assign-peer-reviews
+                        Manage peer review teams.
+    purge-peer-review-teams
+                        Remove all review teams associated with the specified students and master repos.
     verify-settings     Verify your settings, such as the base url and the OAUTH token.

 optional arguments:
   -h, --help            show this help message and exit -v, --version         Display version info

 ```

 ## License